datocms/plugins/web-previews/README.md

 }
 ```

-The plugin will display as many buttons as the specified URLs
+The plugin will display as many buttons as the specified urls

 ### An example implementation for Next.js apps